muralikrishnat29/tf_trt_mqtt/README.md

 Please make sure Tensorflow-gpu version 1.12.0 and Tensorflow Object Detection API (using install.sh present in this repo) are installed

+Also during the first run, please make sure to include --build tag to build the graph.

 TensorFlow/TensorRT Models on Jetson
 ====================================